ptallen63/intro-arrow-functions-workshop/README.md

 ![When not to use](https://media.giphy.com/media/ka58AlHmghpQ4uUmTl/giphy.gif)

-There are a few cases where you do not want to just use arrow functions without some significant rework.
+There are a few cases where you do not want to use arrow functions without some significant rework.

 - Click handlers
 - Object methods